Stroke Victim Compliance With Prescription Medication

 Socioeconomic factors such as sex and age did not significantly impact adherence, though education level was associated with adherence.
 Those with at least a high school diploma or unknown education status had higher odds of suboptimal adherence.
 A significant relationship was found between depressive symptoms, measured by the Hospital Anxiety and Depression Scale-Depression (HAD-D), and adherence.
 Patients with higher HAD-D scores or unknown scores had increased odds of suboptimal adherence.
 A history of smoking showed a trend toward reduced adherence, but was not statistically significant.

-Condition-related factors revealed that an initial diagnosis of IS was linked to lower odds of suboptimal adherence compared to TIA.
+Condition-related factors revealed that an initial diagnosis of ischemic stroke was linked to lower odds of suboptimal adherence compared to TIA.
 Additionally, a history of heart rhythm disorder was associated with better adherence.
 Sensitivity analyses adjusting the threshold for optimal adherence from ≥90% to ≥80% showed changes in significance levels for some factors, but the overall patterns remained consistent.

 Conclusion